f3d-app/f3d/README.md

 - Be usable non-interactively
 - Be as modular as possible to be built with a small number of dependencies

-but there are no plans to:
+but there is no plan to:

 - Provide a classic mouse-based UI, with menus and buttons
 - Provide data processing tools